-To fulfill the requirements of Commission decision C (2009) 7476 it is required that a robust communication infrastructure is implemented for regular inter-country communication covering DV certificate exchange.
-A single point of contact (SPOC) acts as an interface for communication between Member States.
-Lithuania aims to establish a national SPOC infrastructure to carry out regular key management related tasks.
+To fulfil the requirements of Commission decision C (2009) 7476 it is required that a robust communication infrastructure is implemented for regular inter-country communication covering DV certificate exchange.
+A single

 In order to keep a continued implementation of the biometric data verification system, Lithuania seeks to fully participate in the ICAO PKD with the set-up and operation of the technical infrastructure for the connection to the ICAO PKD.